-- Basic fondant modelling tools
+- Basic modelling tools

 - Floral pliers

 1. Assemble the structure and cover it with Candy Melt in order to isolate it.
 Put the cakes one by one, alternating with filling layers.
-You can use the filling you like most, as long as it has a good consistency.
+You can use the filling you like the most, as long as it has a good consistency.
 Let it cool before shaping it.

 3. After the carving, it’s time to apply the ganache.
-I like to take my time on this point.
+I like to take my time on this step.
 The smoother the ganache, the smoother the fondant and the prettier your figure.
 Crumble the extra cake and mix it with some ganache in order to make cake pop dough.
 Make both legs with this dough and cover them with ganache.